Study for a prestigious MA in Education by distance learning

 - Education and International Development: concepts, theories and issues

-MODE(S) of delivery Face-to-Face; Online TERM(S) Face-to-Face: Autumn (October - December) OR Spring (January - March) to be confirmed; Online: Spring/Summer (January - June) DAY/TIME October - December: Tuesday evenings 5.15 – 8.15pm; January - March: Thursday evenings 5.15 – 8.15pm; January - June: online over twenty weeks MODULE DESCRIPTION This module introduces a range of concepts from the social and political sciences that assist the understanding and analysis of the relationship between education, learning and international development in low and middle income countries.
+MODE(S) of delivery Face-to-Face; Online TERM(S) Face-to-Face: Autumn (October - December) OR Spring (January - March) to be confirmed; Online: Autumn/Spring (–October - March) DAY/TIME October - December: Tuesday evenings 5.15 – 8.15pm; January - March: Thursday evenings 5.15 – 8.15pm; –October-March: online over twenty weeks MODULE DESCRIPTION This module introduces a range of concepts from the social and political sciences that assist the understanding and analysis of the relationship between education, learning and international development in low and middle income countries.
 The module also explores critically the changing links between these relationships at individual, local, national, regional, international and global levels.
 It introduces and discusses issues of educational policy and practice in low and middle income countries.
 ASSESSMENT This module is assessed by 5000-word essay.
 SPECIAL ENTRY REQUIREMENTS N/A CORE TEXT N/A

 - English in Diverse World Contexts

-MODE(S) of delivery Online; Face-to-Face TERM(S) Autumn (October - December) online; Spring (January - March) face to face DAY/TIME Wednesdays 5.30 – 8.30pm MODULE DESCRIPTION This module deals with the role of English in diverse world contexts.
+MODE(S) of delivery Online; Face-to-Face TERM(S) Spring (January - March) (Note: the online version of this module will be available on alternate years) DAY/TIME Wednesdays 5.30 – 8.30pm MODULE DESCRIPTION This module deals with the role of English in diverse world contexts.
 It provides a theoretical background to the global spread of English from the perspectives of globalization theory, postcolonial theory and the politicization of world Englishes.
 It examines English as an international language and as a lingua franca, and explores different regions of the world with regard to English language education policy and the effects of English in these contexts.
 Regions covered include East Asia, South Asia, Africa, the Middle East, Europe, Central and South America, and the countries of the Anglophone ‘inner circle’.
 The impact of English in cyberspace is also explored.
 Students taking this module can expect critical engagement in discussions about the role of English in the world today, as well as in the beliefs about what this should be.
 ASSESSMENT This module is assessed by a coursework assignment of 5000 words in length.
 SPECIAL ENTRY REQUIREMENTS N/A CORE TEXT N/A

 - Gender, Education and Development